 8. Pickup riveted to pickguard in a Regal H265 guitar.
 This pickup has not been seen on any other instrument to date (B0222).

 1. A basic single Bar pickup assembly, branded Silvertone, with V and T controls.
 The complete assembly is held in position by two prongs on the lower side, located at the bridge and two spring-loaded pins on the upper side, located at the neck.
 This unit has also been seen branded Lectrolab, Chicago.
 This unit is in Silvertone’s catalogs with different model numbers in successive years – as model 1399 and 1440.
 The V and T pots in the single and twin pickup versions of this unit were Centralab manufacture as used in DeArmond pickups Models 700, 750-C and 800.

 2. A twin Bar pickup assembly, branded Silvertone, with two V, two T controls and one pickup selector switch.
 The complete assembly is secured in a similar manner to the single pickup version shown above.
 This unit is in Silvertone’s catalogs with different model numbers in successive years – as model G 1398 and 1441.

 3. For installation in flat-top, roundhole guitar.
-The V and T pots and capacitor are seen, located beneath the top plate.
+The V and T pots and capacitor are seen located beneath the top plate, as viewed from below.
 The pickup itself is by DeArmond.
 Some examples are branded ‘Lectrolab”.
 Two tabs (top of lower photo) are positioned under the rim of the soundhole and the lower screwfixed tab secures the pickup in place.